mathletedev/notebook/historical_literature/Root Words.md

 - ambivalent: having or showing simultaneous and contradictory attitudes or feelings toward something or someone
 - amphitheatre: a very large auditorium

+### ANTE
+Latin for before or in front of
+- antechamber: a small outer room that leads to another room and that is often used as a waiting room
+- antedate: a date assigned to an event or document earlier than the actual date of the event or document
+- ante meridiem: being before noon -> AM
+- anterior: situated before or toward the front

 ### BELL
 Latin word meaning "war"
 - antebellum: existing before a war